godspeedelbow/writing/async-await.md

 console.log('user', user);
 ```

-The `await` keyword 'halts' the code execution cursor until the Promise is resolved.
+The `await` keyword halts the code execution cursor until the Promise is resolved.
 As you don't need to use callback functions anymore to deal with asynchronicity, you can now write your code _as if all operations are synchronous_ which is A Good Thing™:

 - **'synchronous' (downward) execution** is easier to read and therefore comprehend
 - **no callback functions** means less boiler plate and less indentation